Physician assistant: Training

 Physician assistant (or associate) education is shorter than the medical degree required to become a physician (MD/DO).
 Most PAs in the United States have completed 4 years of undergraduate training followed by 2–3 years of Master's-level training, including both didactic training and clinical training.
 The didactic portions usually include microbiology, genetics, clinical anatomy and physiology, clinical pathophysiology, clinical medicine, clinical pharmacology, patient history & physical exam, clinical problem-solving, women's health, and applied clinical skills.
 The clinical year usually entails of 4-8 week rotations in surgery, family medicine, emergency medicine, OB/GYN, psychiatry, internal medicine, pediatrics, and other rotations depending on the school.
 In total, most United States PA Master's programs come out to about 100 semester credit hours (ranging from 95 to 122) or 150 quarter hours.

 After training and graduation, most PAs in the US take the PANCE for board certification.
 The PANCE is a 300-question exam (five 60-question blocks) covering a wide variety of medical topics, assessing for entry-level competency of a PA.
 Unlike an MD, a PA's training typically does not involve residency training, although this is increasingly offered in a variety of specialties.

 Renewal of certification is usually required every few years, varying by jurisdiction.
 In the US, many states require PAs to submit CME hours to demonstrate they are staying up to date for licensure renewal.
 The National Commission on Certification of PAs (NCCPA) requires 100 CME hours every 2 years to maintain certification.
 Every 10 years, the NCCPA requires PAs to take the PANRE (four 60-question blocks taken at once) or PANRE-LA (taken between years 7 and 9 of practice, consisting of twelve 25-question blocks), an exam that aims to test the competency of practicing PAs.

 Some PAs go on to get doctorates (DMS/DMSc/DScPAS).
-These doctorates are professional doctorates equivalent to a Doctor of Nursing Practice (DNP), but are not equivalent to a Physician Doctorate (MD/DO).
-These doctorates are largely focused in academic research, health administration, and health leadership education.
-Sometimes these degrees expound upon clinical knowledge, but are not equivalent to their physician counterparts nor are they standardized across all doctorates.
-Many PAs will not address themselves as "Dr. Smith" or "Doctor Smith," as this can confuse patients and falsely represent themselves as physicians, which could potentially lead to litigation.
-However, outside of the clinical environment, many PAs in colleges and universities will use the honorific of Doctor.
+These doctorates are professional doctorates most similar to a Doctor of Nursing Practice (DNP), but do not necessarily increase medical knowledge or scope of practice.
+While programs based in the United States have some level of variability, these doctorate programs are largely focused in academic research, health administration, and health leadership education.